University of Delhi, India, 1988

 Genetic approaches to study the development and physiology of the mammalian reproductive axis

-Our laboratory studies development and regulation of the reproductive axis using both gain-of-function transgenic and loss-of-function gene knockout approaches.
+Our laboratory studies development and regulation of the hypothalamus-pituitary-gonadal (HPG) axis using both gain-of-function transgenic and loss-of-function gene knockout approaches.
 These unique genetic models mimic many of the human diseases and thus enable us to experimentally tract them spatio-temporally.
-Specific projects include unraveling signaling pathways in the hypothalamus that contribute to male sexual behavior, understanding human pituitary null cell tumors, mechanisms of secretion of pituitary gonadotropins, and delineating mechanisms of gonadotropin regulation of testis and ovarian development and function.
+Specific projects include unraveling signaling pathways in the hypothalamus that contribute to male sexual behavior, understanding human pituitary null cell tumor pathobiology and developing preventive strategies, delineating mechanisms of secretion of pituitary gonadotropins, and age-dependent gonadotropin regulation of testis and ovarian development and function.
 These translational studies have significant impact in understanding the physiology and pathology of the reproductive axis including abnormal reproductive tract development, infertility, and cancer of the pituitary and gonads.

 Wang H, Larson M, Shariff AJ, Pearl C, Miller WL, Conn PM, Boime I and Kumar TR.
 (2014) Redirecting intracellular trafficking and the secretion pattern of FSH dramatically enhances ovarian function.
 Proceedings of The National Academy of Sciences (USA), 111: 5735 - 5740.